Marginal Productivity

 How Marginal Productivity Works

 The core principle governing marginal productivity is the Law of Diminishing Marginal Returns.
 This law states that as you add more and more units of a variable input (like labor) to a fixed input (like a factory or a farm), the additional output gained from each new unit will eventually decline.
+This happens because the fixed inputs become overcrowded or overutilized, leading to inefficiencies that offset the benefits of the new input.
 Imagine a small pizza shop with one oven and two workers. * Worker 1: Can make 20 pizzas an hour. * Worker 2: Adding a second worker allows for specialization (one preps, one bakes), boosting total output to 50 pizzas.
 The marginal product of the second worker is 30 pizzas (50 - 20). * Worker 3: Adding a third worker brings total output to 70 pizzas.
 The marginal product is 20 pizzas. * Worker 4: The kitchen is now crowded.
 Workers bump into each other.
 Total output only rises to 80 pizzas.
 The marginal product is 10 pizzas. * Worker 5: It's too crowded to work effectively.
 Total output might even drop.
 In this example, marginal productivity initially increased (increasing returns) due to specialization, but then decreased (diminishing returns) as the fixed input (the single oven and kitchen space) became a constraint.
 Rational businesses will stop adding inputs when the cost of the input exceeds the value of its marginal product.
+This level of analysis is what prevents a company from over-hiring or over-investing in equipment that won't actually increase their bottom line.

 Key Elements of Marginal Productivity